List of White Pass and Yukon Route locomotives and cars: Origins of White Pass station, passenger car, and preserved boat names

 McNeil Lake [Car #342] is named for the McNeil River, which flows through the lake.
 McNeil River was named in 1951.
-It looks like the river was named for James H. McNeil (1871-1951), Yukon Superintendent of Public Roads and Buildings, 1917-1945.
+Circumstantial evidence suggests that the river was named for James H. McNeil (1871-1951), Yukon Superintendent of Public Roads and Buildings, 1917-1945.
 He had been the most prominent Yukon official associated with construction of the Alaska Highway.
 In 1940, he was appointed to the U.S.-Canada Permanent Joint Board on Defense, relating to the then-proposed Alaska Highway.
 The river's previous Tlingit name had been Kéidladi Héeni [Seagull River].
 The head of the McNeil River is 12 miles upstream from the lake, and is technically the "source" of the Yukon River.
 The source of a river is the most distant point upstream from the mouth of the river, regardless of assigned name.

 McQuesten Lake [Car #338] was named for LeRoy N. "Jack" McQuesten (1836–1909), Yukon trader.
 Lake located 15 kilometers north of Silver Trail Kilometer 63, via a side road.

 Meadows [Mile Post 25.4 Station] was named for the meadows along the Tutshi River (a.k.a.
 "Thompson River") at this location.
 Presumably, the 1899 stable at the south (uphill) end of the Thompson River meadows was so located so that horses could feed on the grass of these meadows.

 Minto [former Mile Post 81.6 Station] was named for Gilbert J. Elliott-Murray-Kynynmound, 4th Earl of Minto (1845-1914), Governor-General of Canada, 1898-1904.

 Moose Lake [Car #504] is an alternate, and perhaps mistaken, name used in 1899, for Moon Lake, British Columbia (near Tutshi Lake).

 Morrow Lake [Car 2nd 207] was named for William Richard Morrow (1915–1968), Yukon corrections director, who proposed that convicts maintain the Chilkoot Trail.
 Lake located at Chilkoot Trail kilometer 30.7.

 Muncho [Car #252] is the English adaptation of the Kaska phrase men cho, which means big lake.
 Muncho Lake extends between Alaska Highway kilometers 698.5 and 710.

 Munroe Lake [Car #344] was named for Alexander Munro (1857-1909), boundary survey axe man who broke his leg near this lake in 1901.

 Nakina [Car #382] is the English adaptation of the Tlingit village name Naak'i Naa .áa, which means People Sitting Upstream.